SSSerpenttt/ETHAssessment_ETHBeginnerProof/README.md

 ## Description

 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
 The contract creates a token with specific details (Token Name, Token Abbrv., Total Supply).
 Moreover, the contract allows us to perform the following:
-- Mint a token
+- Mint tokens for an address
 - Check the token balance of an address
-- Burn tokens for an address
+- Burn tokens of an address

 ## Getting Started